 But, if Johnson had a perceived weakness, it was the perfectionism that caused four years to pass between recordings.
 Even in concert, he would painstakingly tune his guitar between songs, by ear, for minutes on end.
 With the success of Ah Via Musicom, the guitarist admitted to feeling pressure to raise the bar again.
 But Johnson's studio nitpicking delayed Venus Isle until 1996, and the disappointing CD contained fewer instrumentals and sounded forced.

 Souvenir, an album available only through Johnson's website, appeared in 2002, followed by CD and DVD versions of New West's Live from Austin, TX and Bloom, the second album for Vai's Favored Nations imprint, in 2005.
 Johnson returned in 2010 with Up Close, a studio album that slightly emphasized the guitarist's Texas roots.
-A collaboration with jazz guitarist Mike Stern, Eclectic, appeared in 2014. ~ Bill Meredith
+A collaboration with jazz guitarist Mike Stern, Eclectic, appeared in 2014.
+Two years later, Johnson released EJ, his first-ever all-acoustic album, which he supported with a solo tour. ~ Bill Meredith